Google Translate

 Anishinaabe Pictographs On The Bloodvein: the Murdock – Larus Site

-Related Post: Bloodvein Headwaters Day 4: Murdock Lake to Larus Lake A highlight of the six days we spent on the headwaters of the Bloodvein River system was the chance to see a number of Anishinaabe (that is, Ojibwe or Chippewa) pictograph sites.
-As … Continue reading
+Last update: June 18, 2018.
+Selwyn Dewdney As Our Guide A highlight of the six days we spent on the headwaters of the Bloodvein River system was the chance to see several Anishinaabe (that is, Ojibwe or Chippewa) pictograph sites. … Continue reading

 Posted in Pictographs of the Canadian Shield, wilderness canoe tripping